 Western Michigan University will limit institutional funds (i.e., need-based grants, merit scholarships, departmental scholarships, employee tuition waivers, Indian Tuition Grant Waiver, etc.) to the annual cost of attendance.

 Whether you are entering college for the first time after completing high school, or are transferring to WMU from another institution, be sure to check out our scholarship options.
-You've put in the hard work, now it's time to see your reward.
 Students earn scholarships for academic success, promoting multicultural awareness and financial need.
-Most are offered on a competitive basis.
-WMU merit scholarships are renewable for three consecutive academic years (freshmen)/one additional year (transfer), or until degree requirements are met, whichever comes first.
+In order for admissions scholarships to pay to your student account, you must be enrolled full-time and meet Satisfactory Academic Progress (SAP).

 WMU’s Financial Aid Office disburses all athletic aid to student athletes.
 The athletic department offers athletic aid according to NCAA guidelines.
 Athletic aid is considered part of a student’s financial aid package and will be factored into student aid offers to ensure compliance with both Federal and NCAA regulations.